 4. It may protect you from a bad deal.

 When you sign a contract to purchase a home, you can add a contingency.
 This is a note that lets the seller know that you only agree to purchase the home if the home inspection meets your expectations.

 If the home inspection reveals significant issues, you can choose to void the contract, ask the seller to make necessary repairs, or request a discounted price.

 Without a home inspection, you’re buying the home as-is.
 If any problems arise after the purchase, they’re entirely your responsibility.

 Home Inspection Checklist

-Whether you attempt to perform a home inspection yourself or hire a professional, you can consult this checklist to make sure the most important aspects of your home are covered.
+When you have a home inspection, you can consult this checklist to make sure the most important aspects of your home are covered.
 This is a full checklist condensed from the International Association of Certified Home Inspectors.
 Most professional home inspectors will use a checklist very similar to this.